-Over a billion people living in Africa and only 7% of households have Internet.
+Over a billion people live in Africa and only 7% of households have Internet.
 The challenge remains to bridge the technology and Internet connectivity gap in the continent and our research shows Internet redundancy will be a critical factor.

 The concept of Internet redundancy is simple: say you have 2 lines of 90% reliability.
 Combining those two will provide an Internet connection that has 99% reliability.
 (Since both lines simultaneously being down is 10% x 10% = 1%).
 You can easily extrapolate the Internet redundancy argument to higher 9s by simply adding more Internet resources to the mix.